Women in South Sudan: Health and education

 Throughout South Sudan, many women lack the ability and opportunity for education and health resources.
 According to the World Bank, 51% of the population in South Sudan is living under the poverty line.
 In turn, many women in South Sudan are not provided the opportunity to go to school so they can stay at home and help their families and as a result are illiterate.
 Steps have been taken to allow more children to go to school, such as South Sudan's Ministry of Education, Science and Technology creating an education system for girls.
 While the steps taken by the Ministry of Education, Science and Technology have created an increase in school attendance, there are still a number of children, especially girls, who are unable to attend school due to their family's inability to send them.
 According to the 2006 Household Health Survey, 46% of women with no education are married before age 18.
 Many of these women are married off rather than attending school and becoming educated.

 Illiteracy and limited education also tie into women in South Sudan's inability to protect themselves from sexually transmitted infections.
 Only 3% of women without formal education and 2% of women from the poorest area use a form of contraception, compared to the 22% of the wealthiest area.
 The lack of education of women in this area ties directly into their health.
 Less than half of the women in South Sudan have heard of HIV/AIDS and well over 50% of women are unaware of ways to prevent the disease.
 Also, many women and girls have to drop out of school to be married and are therefore not given the opportunity to learn.

 According to the 2006 Sudan Household Survey, a mother's level of education plays a role on the child's weight.
 35% of children from mothers with no formal education were underweight, whereas only 19% of children from mothers with secondary level education were underweight.
 The survey also found that on average 14% of children in South Sudan are severely underweight.
 The mean percent of children from South Sudan who are severely stunted is 18%.

+Additionally, girls' access to education across South Sudan is the conflict.
+Widespread insecurity, displacement, and the prioritizing of immediate survival requirements cause education for females to be either completely stopped or interrupted.
+Programs meant to empower teenage girls through life skills and vocational training have had little success in conflict-torn regions, according to, since instability compromises ongoing involvement and safety.
+Early marriage, motivated by poverty and uncertainty, lowers even more the likelihood of girls continuing their education.
+Lack of educational chances not only limits girls' personal growth but also reduces their future political involvement and financial independence.This therefore raises the urgent need for greater assistance and empowerment initiatives for women and girls in South Sudan.